-FHIR® events are light, real-time notifications around specific interactions that occur with a patient in a healthcare setting.
-For example, these interactions could be:
+FHIR® notifications are real-time, asynchronous messages about specific events that occur within a healthcare setting.
+For example, these events could be:

-How this works is that your connection enables you to track and monitor changes or events for a patient (e.g., a patient’s upcoming and current encounters with a specific provider) via webhooks.
+How this works is that your connection enables you to track changes or events for a patient (e.g., a patient’s upcoming and current encounters with a specific provider) via webhooks.
 Or, you could send notifications with relevant events to your connection's system instead.
 Either way, learn how to respond to asynchronous events like FHIR® notifications.

-Event notifications are ideal if you don’t need all the data but only want to understand if something has changed for a patient.
+Lightweight notifications are ideal if you only want to understand if something changed for a patient.
 Then, you can decide whether to query your connection—or a data on demand repository—for more details about what changed.
-Find out more about data on demand.
+Find out more about FHIR® data on demand.

-Event notifications contain the details for the event that triggered the message so that you can either query for more details or kickstart a workflow within your own system.
-For example, you may want to receive an event notification about a patient being discharged from the hospital so that you can follow up with a customer satisfaction survey about their inpatient stay.
-But the event notification would only contain the bare minimum patient information, not all the details about their inpatient stay.
+Or instead of querying, lightweight notifications could also potentially kickstart a workflow within your own system.
+For example, you may want to receive a notification about a patient being discharged from the hospital so that you can follow up with a customer satisfaction survey about their inpatient stay.
+But the notification would only contain the bare minimum patient information, not all the details about their stay.

-This is typical synchronous data exchange, which means that one system queries another (using a RESTful HTTP API) and waits for a response.
-Read our overview on synchronous requests.
+This is typical synchronous data exchange, which means that one system queries another (using a RESTful HTTP API) and waits for a response (read about handling responses to queries).
 Redox supports the full suite of RESTful interactions mandated by USCDI and more.